Samsung, Please Make These Upgrades to the New Galaxy Z Flip and Z Fold

 Samsung is hosting its next Unpacked event on Aug.
 10, where it could unveil the Galaxy Z Flip 4 and Z Fold 4.

-Foldable phones have come a long way since Samsung's original Galaxy Z Fold debuted in 2019.
+Foldable phones have come a long way since 2019, when Samsung debuted its original Galaxy Z Fold.
 Last year's $1,800 Galaxy Z Fold 3 and $1,000 Galaxy Z Flip 3 are the most polished versions of the company's foldable devices yet, with improvements to their software and cover screens.

 But there's a lot that Samsung could do to make these devices even better, and I'm hoping to see such changes in the upcoming Galaxy Z Fold 4 and Galaxy Z Flip 4.